21 great days out in Hertfordshire

 From stately homes to skateparks, we have selected some of the best ideas for things to do in Hertfordshire

 This is surely one of the biggest days out in Hertfordshire, seeing millions of visitors a year.
 Explore actual sets from the Harry Potter film series alongside props, costumes and art that appeared in the extremely popular franchise.
-An exciting new expansion was also revealed in March 2017 – the Forbidden Forest.
-Make sure to grab some Bertie Bott’s Every Flavour Beans or a chocolate frog afterwards.
+Exciting expansions have included the Forbidden Forest and more recently, Gringotts Wizarding Bank.
+Make sure to grab some Bertie Bott's Every Flavour Beans or a chocolate frog afterwards.

 Named after Britain's first saint, this grand cathedral is a humbling place to explore.
 Visit the shrine of the eponymous saint with a free guided tour that will explore the fascinating history and breathtaking architecture.
 There are Cathedral Guide Talks ongoing, a gift shop and a café to relax with a coffee and cake after your visit.

 The Walter Rothschild Building, Akeman Street, Tring